 - Direct feedback/guidance to the driver

-- Center line rumble strips on rural two-lane roads have been shown to reduce head-on fatal and injury crashes by 44 percent
+- Rural Two-Lane Highways - Centerline rumble strips have shown to reduce fatal and injury crashes by 31%

-- Center line rumble strips on urban two-lane roads have been shown to reduce head-on fatal and injury crashes by 64 percent
+- Rural Two-Lane Highways - Shoulder rumble strips have shown to reduce fatal and injury crashes by 8%.

-- Shoulder rumble strips on rural two-lane roads have been shown to reduce run-off-road fatal and injury crashes by 36 percent
+- Urban Freeways - Shoulder rumble strips have shown to reduce fatal and injury crashes by 16%